Übersetzung durch Neil Mussett

 Chapter III Subject Area A Sections III and IV

-(Federal Law Gazette Part II 1990, 889, 927, 941)
+(Federal Law Gazette II 1990, 889, 927, 941)

 - Special arrangement for the Land Berlin -

-3. Act on Senior Judicial Officers of 5 November 1969 (Federal Law Gazette Part I p.
-2065), most recently amended by Article 9 para.
-2 of the Act of 26 June 1990 (Federal Law Gazette Part I p.
+3. Act on Senior Judicial Officers of 5 November 1969 (Federal Law Gazette I, p.
+2065), as last amended by Article 9 (2) of the Act of 26 June 1990 (Federal Law Gazette I, p.
 1163), with the following provisos:

 Court secretaries may perform tasks of senior judicial officers in fields which are or can be assigned to them for performance in accordance with the previous law of the territory designated in Article 3 of the Treaty.

-Court secretaries may be entrusted with further tasks of senior judicial officers in accordance with detailed provisions of Land law if they are suited on the basis of further training measures to perform these tasks.
+Court secretaries may be entrusted with further tasks of senior judicial officers in accordance with detailed provisions of Land law if they are suited, on the basis of further training measures, to perform these tasks.

-b) The Land departments of justice may determine that persons may also be entrusted with tasks of a senior judicial officer who has a level of knowledge and performance in the field which is to be assigned to them, comparable to the level imparted by the training in accordance with section 2.
+b) The Land departments of justice may determine that persons may also be entrusted with tasks of a senior judicial officer who have a level of knowledge and performance in the field which is to be assigned to them, comparable to the level imparted by the training in accordance with section 2.

 f) Forms introduced by means of an ordinance may be used in an adapted form.